slothAD/KindredCommands/README.md

 <details> <summary>Steps</summary>

 1. Install BepInEx, which is required for modding VRising.
 Follow the instructions provided at [BepInEx Installation Guide](https://wiki.vrisingmods.com/user/bepinex_install.html) to set it up correctly in your VRising game directory.
+   - **Note:** Until BepInEx is updated for 1.1, please do not use the thunderstore version.
+Get the correct testing version https://wiki.vrisingmods.com/user/game_update.html.

 2. Download the KindredCommands mod along with its dependencies (VCF).
 Ensure you select the correct versions that are compatible with your game.
+   - **Note:** Again, until dependencies are updated for 1.1, please do not use the thunderstore version.
+Get the correct testing version https://wiki.vrisingmods.com/user/game_update.html.

 3. After downloading, locate the .dll files for KindredCommands and its dependencies.
 Move or copy these .dll files into the `BepInEx\Plugins` directory within your VRising installation folder.